UKCloud/documentation/articles/azure/azs-gs.md

 ## How can I get started with UKCloud for Microsoft Azure?

+> [!Important]
+> You agree that you will be required to enter into a direct Microsoft Cloud Solution Provider Customer Agreement.
+Once you have accepted the agreement we are obliged to report your name, email address and date of acceptance to Microsoft.
+>
+> The Microsoft Cloud Solution Provider Customer Agreement is available [here](https://docs.microsoft.com/en-us/partner-center/agreements) (Europe/United Kingdom).

 # [I have an existing Azure Active Directory Domain](#tab/tabid-1)

 If you've decided that UKCloud for Microsoft Azure is the right environment for you, contact your CSM with the following information: